pablop16n/web-docs-scorer/README.md

 #### src/docscorer/configuration/language_adaption/extract_ratios.py

-This script extracts the median ratios of numbers, punctuation and singular characters which are used to process the language adaption from a sample of documents.
-The input data must consists in a jsonl file for every language with the structure of HPLT 1.2v.
+This script extracts the median ratios of numbers, punctuation and singular characters which are used to process the [language adaption](#adaptating-subscores-to-different-languages) from a sample of documents.
+The input data must consist in a jsonl file for every language with the structure of HPLT 1.2v.
 The selected data must be representative, diverse and comparable.

 #### Parameters